Associate Degrees in Criminal Justice in Connecticut

 By the time you graduate, you should already have a fairly good idea of the job market in your area.
 If you are set on working in a specific field or area of study, you may need to commute for work or be willing to relocate in Connecticut.

 However, the overall job outlook in Connecticut is stable.
-Between 2012 and 2022, O*Net predicts a 5% boost in police patrol officer jobs in Connecticut (2016).
-For police detec-tives, they anticipate a 4% increase in demand (O*Net, 2016).
+Between 2016 and 2026, CareerOneStop predicts a 2% boost in police patrol officer jobs in Connecticut (2016).
+For police detectives, they anticipate a 1% increase in demand (CareerOneStop, 2016).

 As is the case in many New England states, Connecticut salaries are often higher than average salaries in other states.
 Fire inspectors claim an average income of $61,760 per year (Bureau of Labor Statistics, 2016).
 Police patrol officers currently earn an average of $65,950 annually (BLS, 2016).
 An average salary of $86,040 per year is reported for police detectives (BLS, 2016).